By Jason Knight

 One of the best ways to begin learning how to interpret bird sounds is to pick an outdoor location where you can view birds.
 Visit that same spot frequently and observing for more than a half hour at a time.
 As you spend time watching, you will begin to recognize the different behaviors in the birds that frequent your area.
 When a potential alarm call is noticed, it is an opportunity to investigate the area.
 You may be pleasantly surprised to discover a resting hawk or hunting weasel.

 For more information on birds and their calls check out AllAboutBirding.org

-To learn more about bird sounds check out the
+Learn more about bird sounds - check out our Wildlife Tracking Courses.

 About the Author: Jason Knight is the Director at Alderleaf Wilderness College.
 He has been teaching wilderness skills for over twenty years.
 Learn more about Jason Knight.